thekovie/CSSECDV-CS/README.md

-# CSSECDV Case Study 1
+# CSSECDV Case Studies 1 and 2

-This repository is for CSSECDV's case study 1.
+This repository is for CSSECDV's case studies 1 and 2.